 Dr. Farrell C. Tyson practices among an elite group of eye physicians leading the research and development of new treatments for cataracts and eye diseases.
 A Johns Hopkins graduate with a degree in Biomedical Engineering, Dr. Tysonâ€™s contributions continue to assist ophthalmologists worldwide in their ability to offer patients new advancements in vision technology.
-Dr. Tyson is one of the first in the world to utilize Intraoperative Wavefront Technology during cataract surgery, a technology that will revolutionize cataract surgery.
+Dr. Tyson is one of the first in the world to utilize Intraoperative Wavefront Technology during cataract surgery, a technology that has revolutionized cataract surgery.
 Using sophisticated instruments, Dr. Tyson is able to capture real-time refractive measurements of the patientâ€™s eye during surgery.
 This advanced approach will allow ophthalmologists to tailor intraoperative lenses immediately, reducing or even eliminating the need for postoperative surgery and/or postoperative eyeglasses.

 Dr. Tyson continues to advance ophthalmic treatments in the area of refractive surgery, performing custom wavefront LASIK, clear lens extraction, implanting contact lenses (ICL) and providing astigmatism reduction.